SubEthaSensOMatic/AW.Identifiers/README.md

 ## URN

 URN (Uniform Resource Name) class provides a robust way to create unique and human-readable identifiers that inherently convey information about the type or namespace of an object.
-Unlike UUIDs or auto-incremented values, which are generic and carry no type information, URNs allow for a discriminator—a namespace within the identifier that specifies the type or context.
+Unlike UUIDs or auto-incremented values, which are generic and carry no type information, URNs allow for a discriminatorâ€”a namespace within the identifier that specifies the type or context.
 This feature makes URNs particularly valuable in systems that need structured, semantically meaningful identifiers, such as APIs, microservices, and distributed applications, where object type distinction is essential.
 By following RFC 2141 standards, the URN class ensures compatibility and interoperability across systems.

 ### Examples